KippAD/portfolio-project-3/README.md

 - Admin can user voting number displayed in table to delete votes.
 - This function would only be used in certain circumstances, for example if an illegitimate vote got through validation.

-## **Admin Vote Switch**
+### **Admin Vote Switch**
 ---
 <img  src="assets/readme-images/switch-collage.png" width="80%">

-In the admin control area the admin can switch voting on or off.
+In the admin control area, the admin is able switch voting on or off.

-- Voting toggle is able to turn off vote taking, preventing users from submitting votes until it is turned on again.
+- Voting toggle allows the vote casting function to be enable and disabled by the admin, preventing users from submitting votes until it is turned on again.
-- This could be useful if there was an error with vote validation or incorrect data was being submitted.
+- This could be useful if there was an error with vote validation or if incorrect data was being submitted.

 [Back to contents](#contents)